lumen-org/modelbase/README.md

 *Note: It is strongly recommended to use some virtual environment of python to install this software.*

 1. Clone this repository into a folder of your choice.
 Let's call it `<root>`.
-2. Install the `mb_modelbase` package locally, i.e, do `cd <root> && pip3 install .`
-3. Install other dependencies that are only available as git repositories (so called submodules):
+2. Install other dependencies that are only available as git repositories (so called submodules):
     * Install the `cgmodsel` package with `git submodule init && git submodule update`
     * Install submodule `pip3 install cgmodsel` from `<root>`.
+3. Install the base package `mb.modelbase` of the backend locally, i.e, do `cd <root>/mb-modelbase-pkg && pip3 install .`
 4. Run `bin/initialize.py`: this will create some simples models to start with in `bin/fitted_models`.
 This is also a a sanity check that things are all right with your installation.